Cummings School of Veterinary Medicine at Tufts University

 Make an Impact

-As a Tufts University Master of Science in Conservation Medicine (MCM) graduate, you’ll join a well-trained cohort of interdisciplinary, passionate individuals committed to working together to identify, improve, and solve urgent issues facing our planet.
+As a Master of Science in Conservation Medicine (MCM) graduate, you’ll join a well-trained network of interdisciplinary, passionate individuals committed to working together to identify, improve, and solve urgent issues facing our planet.

-Our program focuses on the relationships among humans, animals, and the environment—and it equips students from diverse backgrounds with the expertise and collaborative skills they will need to work with other professionals, scientists, policymakers, and local communities to solve these global problems.
+Our program focuses on the relationships between humans, animals, and the environment.
+Students from diverse backgrounds are equipped with the expertise and collaborative skills needed to work with other professionals, scientists, policymakers, and local communities to solve global problems.

 12 months